Payroll Direct Deposit Builds Up Your Ohio 529 Plan

-2. Monitor and manage any changes to your account online at CollegeAdvantage.com and be sure to follow your employer’s process for any changes (adjust accordingly for payroll processing times).
+2. Monitor and manage any changes to your account online at CollegeAdvantage.com and be sure to follow your employer’s process for any changes.
+You can adjust accordingly for payroll processing times.

 3. If you already do payroll direct deposit and would like to change the dollar amount you’re contributing from your pay, go to “Manage recurring contributions,” then look for “Change payroll instructions” near the bottom of the page.
 Click on the button and make your adjustments.

 If your employer has a limit on how many elections you can have for direct deposit, or does not offer direct deposit, you can set up your own recurring ACH contributions of $25 or more straight from your personal checking or savings account by following these steps: